-- 1.2.3 In case the CO2 source is biogenic, the biomass used is to be sustainable.19 - 1.2.4 In case the captured CO2 contains mixed sources (i.e. exhaust or flue gases with both fossil and biogenic sources of CO2), only the biogenic fraction of the CO2 captured is eligible. - 1.2.5 Non-eligible activities: If the source of the CO2 is purely fossil, the activity is not qualified as Carbon Removal.
-Fossil point sources of CO2 capture and storage activities are non-eligible because they do not present a net increase of carbon stock in in the geological/fossil storage. - 1.2.6 The activities should do no net harm20 to environment, e.g. cause deforestation, loss of biodiversity or to society through loss of arable land and decreased food security, chemical emissions or health risks. - 1.2.7 The eligibility of the complete activity for the CO2 Removal is determined in the Audit.
+- 1.2.1 The source of CO2 is biogenic or directly from the atmosphere, i.e. CO2 is captured from atmosphere either through photosynthesis or chemical sorption or by membrane separation. - 1.2.2 The carbon is stored into geological storages permanently.
+Eligible geological storages are controlled by EU or US laws and authorities or following similar requirements as set out by those legislations. - 1.2.3 In case the CO2 source is biogenic, the biomass used is to be sustainable. - 1.2.4 In case the captured CO2 contains mixed sources (i.e. exhaust or flue gases with both fossil and biogenic sources of CO2), only the biogenic fraction of the CO2 captured is eligible. - 1.2.5 Non-eligible activities: If the source of the CO2 is purely fossil, the activity is not qualified as Carbon Removal.
+Fossil point sources of CO2 capture and storage activities are non-eligible because they do not present a net increase of carbon stock in in the geological/fossil storage. - 1.2.6 The activities should do no net harm to environment, e.g. cause deforestation, loss of biodiversity or to society through loss of arable land and decreased food security, chemical emissions or health risks. - 1.2.7 The eligibility of the complete activity for the CO2 Removal is determined in the Audit.